margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 * Grateful that everyone had their own identities and individualities
 * Grateful when Tennessee was the West
 * Grateful for the state of Arkansas
+* Grateful for the schools managers and good cheers with EVERFI
+* Grateful for the man who worked next to me at the desk
+* Grateful for the song "What a Wonderful World"
+* Grateful for the ribbons on trees
+* Grateful for everyone in traffic in Charlottesville that day
+* Grateful for the next generation
+* Grateful for memories of babysitting
+* Grateful for the little boy in the train station
+* Grateful to look at the world through someone else's eyes
+* Grateful for the healings of little kids
+* Grateful for the people on the street giving me a hug
+* Grateful for movement forward, movement across, movement deeper, movement wider
+* Grateful for my uncle
+* Grateful for reflective listening and to hear people and to feel heard
+* Grateful for people at church
+* Grateful for memories of running in Washington, DC similar to running in Glasgow, Scotland
+* Grateful for the love of summer I see people expressing
+* Grateful for the "Grind, Pray" t-shirt and the rapper behind it
+* Grateful for the gifts mom and Aunt Mary give to people
+* Grateful for people who let things bounce off of them
+* Grateful for all the guys from the physics class
+* Grateful for Nancy's love of flowers
+* Grateful that all of mankind, all of humanity love flowers
+* Grateful for all the musicians on my iPod
+* Grateful for the improv class in college and the women and men in it
+* Grateful for the woman ont he run I saw
+* Grateful for the little baby I saw on the run
+* Grateful for the pahses of the moon
+* Grateful for everyone praying in and at the Catholic Church
+* Grateful for peers laughing in class at UVA
+* Grateful for the professor at UVA
+* Grateful for the client
+* Grateful for people learning and starting over and doing new things at an older age
+* Grateful for all the families coming together
+* Grateful for the airports in England and Ireland
+* Grateful for the assumption analysis that led to the work on the engineering team, and me just responding in the right way as a result of a class led to the internship
+* Grateful for the leaders of the Underground Railroad
+* Grateful for the woman somewhere else who has the whole world inside and has a heart filled with love and light and peace

 <br>